Skip to content

 Although Cooper moved away from Reading in 1924, but continued to attend art classes at the University.
 He was a member of Reading Guild of Artists as well as a founder of the Twyford and Ruscombe Art Group.

-The University Art Collection holds multiple works by Albert Cooper.
+The University of Reading Art Collection holds multiple works by Albert Cooper.